Scrapbook Photo Cropping?

 How Do You Crop Your Photos?

-Photos can be cropped by hand after they are developed with a photo trimmer, scissors or a craft knife.
+by hand after they are developed with a photo trimmer, scissors or a craft knife.
 That is the method used on all of the examples here on this page.

-Go back Home from Scrapbook Photo Cropping
+Home Page from Scrapbook Photo Cropping